GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 </dependency>
 ```

-Ideally the SCIM-Client you use should match your Gluu version.
+Ideally, the SCIM-Client you use should match your Gluu version.
 For example, if you are running Gluu Server CE v3.1.3, you should also use SCIM-Client v3.1.3.

 If you don't want to use Maven, you can download the jar file for SCIM-Client here: [https://ox.gluu.org/maven/gluu/scim/client/SCIM-Client](https://ox.gluu.org/maven/gluu/scim/client/SCIM-Client).
 This may require you to add other libraries (jar files dependencies) manually.

-### Simple retrieval
+### Simple Retrieval

 Create a Java class using the code shown below.
 Replace with proper values between the angle brackets for private attributes: